 Interaction of number theory with representation theory, algebraic geometry, functional analysis, measure and integration theory, infinite group theory, mathematical logic, quantum physics.

-Local fields, higher local fields, local class field theory, higher local class field theory, infinite ramification theory, higher ramification theory, arithmetic noncommutative local class field theory, subgroups of the Nottingham group and number theory, representation theory for algebraic groups over local fields, model theoretical approach to the Manin real multiplication programme, model theoretic approach to zeta and L functions, measure and integration on large non locally compact spaces originating in number theory, including arithmetic loop spaces, new adelic structures on arithmetic surfaces, local and adelic zeta integrals, two-dimensional adelic analysis and its applications to the study of fundamental properties of zeta functions of arithmetic surfaces.
+Local fields, higher local fields, local class field theory, higher local class field theory, infinite ramification theory, higher ramification theory, arithmetic non-commutative local class field theory, subgroups of the Nottingham group and number theory, representation theory for algebraic groups over local fields, model theoretic approach to zeta and L functions, measure and integration on large non locally compact spaces originating in number theory, including arithmetic loop spaces, new adelic structures on arithmetic surfaces, 2d local and adelic zeta integrals, 2d adelic analysis and its applications to the study of fundamental properties of zeta functions of arithmetic surfaces.

-Two-dimensional adelic analysis, i.e. the study of zeta functions of arithmetic surfaces using two-dimensional zeta integrals and higher class field theory.
+Further developments related to two-dimensional adelic analysis, i.e. the study of zeta functions of arithmetic surfaces using two-dimensional zeta integrals and higher class field theory.